andywag/NeuralHDL/README.md

 # ScalaHDL

 ScalaHDL is an internal DSL for hardware design using Scala as the base language.
 It is the culmination of decades of automating signal processing design using HDL generators due to limitations in HDLs.
+The purpose of this project is not to change the general workflow of ASIC teams or create a new language for design.
+The purpose of this project is to port an existing working generator used for highly parallel optical chips to Neural Networks.

+## Background
 Through these years there have been many commercial tools to solve this problem but have all suffered from the same flaw.

 1. Tools are not good at architecture